otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Unless otherwise noted, these conventions and definitions are used for this
 document:

-* "Participant" refers to the one that takes part in a conversation.
+* "Participant" refers to any of the end-points that take part in a conversation.
-* "Prekey Server" refers to the untrusted server used to store Prekey Ensemble's values.
+* "Prekey Server" refers to the untrusted server used to store Prekey Ensembles.
-* "Publisher" refers to the participant publishing Prekey Ensemble's values to the Prekey Server.
+* "Publisher" refers to the participant publishing Prekey Ensembles to the Prekey Server.
-* "Retriever" refers to the participant retrieving Prekey Ensemble's values from the Prekey Server that correspond to the publishing participant.
+* "Retriever" refers to the participant retrieving Prekey Ensembles from the Prekey Server that correspond to the publishing participant.
-* "Sender" refers to the participant sending an encoded message.
+* "Sender" refers to the participant sending a message.
-* "Receiver" refers to the participant receiving an encoded message.
+* "Receiver" refers to the participant receiving a message.

 ## Assumptions